-Startups aren’t reserved for Millennials, those born from the early 1980s to the early 2000s (even though the media tells you otherwise).
+Startups aren’t reserved for Millennials, those born from the early 1980s to the early 2000s.
 There are plenty of entrepreneurs – Reid Hoffman of LinkedIn home page and Leo Goodwin of GEICO, for example – who followed their dreams of owning their own business later in life.
 Entrepreneurship at an older age can come with certain advantages.

 1) With age comes wisdom—and experience.
 Older entrepreneurs benefit from greater insight of the market and the audience—increasing their chances of success.